-- Lighting designers are not required to operate the lighting equipment in the live performance. - Sound designers are not required to operate the sound equipment in the live performance. - Set designers are not assessed on the set's construction. - Costume designers are not assessed on the costume's construction. - Puppet designers are not assessed in the puppet's construction and need not be the puppet operators during the live performance.
+- Lighting designers are not required to operate the lighting equipment in the live performance. - Sound designers are not required to operate the sound equipment in the live performance. - · Set designers are not assessed on the set's construction. - Costume designers are not assessed on the costume's construction. - Puppet designers are not assessed on puppet construction and need not be the puppet operators during the live performance.